Cole enhances Cy Young credentials with 8 outstanding innings as Yanks beat Jays 5-3

 TRAINER’S ROOM

-Blue Jays: Guerrero (right knee) was held out of the lineup after an MRI showed inflammation. … 1B Brandon Belt (back spasms) took swings in the batting cage for the third straight day but will not be activated when first eligible on Friday.
+Blue Jays: Guerrero (right knee) was held out of the lineup after an MRI showed inflammation.
+Guerrero took swings throughout the game, which convinced Schneider he could be an option … 1B Brandon Belt (back spasms) took swings in the batting cage for the third straight day but will not be activated when first eligible on Friday.

 UP NEXT: